The new Russian module connects to the International Space Station - ExBulletin

 The first Soyuz spacecraft is expected to anchor in the new module on March 18, 2022, with a crew of three cosmonauts: Oleg Artemyev, Denis Matveev and Sergei Korsakov.

-Earlier this week, the Russian crew at the station began training for the arrival of the modules, simulating the use of manual controls in case the automatic docking system failed.
+Earlier this week, the Russian crew at the station began training to arrive at the module, simulating the use of manual controls in case the automatic docking system failed.

 The space post is currently operated by NASA astronauts Raja Chari, Thomas Marshburn, Kayla Barron and Mark Vande Hei; Russian cosmonauts Anton Shkaplerov and Pyotr Dubrov; and Matthias Maurer of the European Space Agency.